DanielAbalde/Token-Client/README.md

 /*
     Simple buy/sell mechanism but potentially supports any standard

-    This is how to suport ERC20, ERC721 and ERC1155:
+    This is how to suport ERC20, ERC721 and ERC1155 using ethers.js:

     const tokenClient = await deploy("TokenClient");